Quantaindew/NCERT-Tutor/README.md

 You can watch a video demo of our project: [Google Drive Video Folder](<insert link here>)

-## Vision of Incognito Tab
+## Vision of our project
-- Automate repetitive tasks
+- To simplify and improve learning attitude and aptitude
-- Remove centralisation
+- To reach many students with all the help ncessary to ace thier exams
-- Replacing so many applications on our mobile phone with autonomous agents
+- To simplify and have the tedious tasks of memorizing done easy with autonomous agents.

 ## Project Information

 ### Abstract
 Our project, NCERT Tutor, is designed to simplify the learning process by providing a personalized tutoring experience.
-It asks the user for their class, subject, and chapter, fetches the corresponding chapter PDF from the NCERT website, summarizes the content, and creates notes.
-The agents in our project are deployed on Agentverse and are fully operational through Delta V.
+It asks the user for their class, subject, and chapter they want to learn or have a doubt in, fetches the corresponding chapter PDF from the NCERT website, summarizes the content, and creates notes along with important questions through a seamless interaction enabled via delta v.
+The agents in our project deployed on Agentverse is fully operational through Delta V.

 ### Agents used in our Project, aligning with Vision of Incognito Tab
 - **User Agent**